SparkDev97/LaetusDocumentation/README.md

 @optional
 // When a touch is detected, it will be passed to this function and provided via 'point'.
 -(void) receiveTouchAtPoint:(CGPoint) point;
 // Called when the keyplane changes.
-Can either be: @"Letters" or @"Numbers" or @"Emoji" or @"NumberPad".
+Can either be: @"Letters" or @"CapitalLetters" or @"Numbers" or @"Emoji" or @"NumberPad".
 -(void) keyPlaneDidChange:(NSString*) keyPlaneName;
 // Called when the keyplane changes.
 This is the raw value used by iOS internally, so may give more information.
 -(void) rawKeyPlaneDidChange:(NSString*) keyPlaneName;